Pawventures

 Train Travel with Cats

 Train travel can be an excellent option for cats, offering a smoother, quieter ride than flying.
-However, policies vary significantly by rail company.
+Policies vary significantly by rail company.

 • Amtrak (USA): Allows cats in carriers on trips up to seven hours.
-The fee is $35 each way.
+The fee is approximately $26 per travel segment as of 2026.
 Carrier dimensions must not exceed 19 by 14 by 10.5 inches.
+For the complete guide, see train travel with pets.

 • Eurostar (Europe): Does not allow pets except for service animals.